Gum Disease Treatment

 Depending on the severity of the condition, gum disease can be treated non-surgically or surgically.

+• We Offer Laser Periodontal Treatment, an alternative to standard periodontal surgery, which is used for treating periodontal gum disease.
 Periodontal laser therapy allows your dentist to access inflamed gum tissue more precisely in order to remove the inflamed and infected gum tissue around the tooth.
-Once the infected gum tissue is removed, your dentist will begin root scaling in which the tartar build-up around the root of the tooth is removed.
+Once the infected gum tissue is removed, your dentist will begin root scaling, in which the tartar build-up around the root of the tooth is removed.

 Laser surgery has many benefits, but one of the most important is patient comfort and quicker healing.
 The absence of pressure and heat creates a much more comfortable experience for the patient, and the laser's precision minimises damage to surrounding tissue.